HEUSSEN Rechtsanwaltsgesellschaft mbH

 Does this jurisdiction have any specific data breach notification requirements?

-Yes.
-In the event of a data breach, the competent supervisory authority for the federal state needs to be notified within 72 hours.
+No, there are no specific regulations in Germany (let alone installations of critical infrastructure).
+The general rules of the GDPR apply: In the event of a data breach, the competent supervisory authority needs to be notified within 72 hours.
 In the event of a data breach that poses severe risks to the rights and interests of the data subject, the data subject must also be notified without undue delay.
-The content of the notification is specified in Art.
-33 section 3 GDPR.

 What restrictions apply to the international transfer of personal data / information?

-International Data transfers (i.e. jurisdictions outside the European Economic Area (“EEA”)) can only take place if the transfer is subject to an “Adequacy Decision” or the recipient has implemented certain safeguards required by the GDPR:
+International Data transfers (i.e. jurisdictions outside the EU or the European Economic Area ('EEA')) can only take place if the transfer is subject to an 'Adequacy Decision' or the recipient has implemented certain safeguards required by the GDPR.

 Do the data protection laws in this jurisdiction have “extra-territorial effect” (i.e. do they apply to organisations outside this jurisdiction)?